locuslab/dreaml/docs/dataframe.rst

 values don't change: supplying a ``readonly`` flag to ``get_matrix`` will allow overlapping matrices to remain in the cache.

 .. code-block:: python

     df["data/train/","raw/"].get_matrix(readonly=True)

-    // Will not evict the previous query! df["data/","raw/"].get_matrix(readonly=True)
+    // Will not evict the previous query df["data/","raw/"].get_matrix(readonly=True)

 Methods
 -------